Cerithium caeruleum: Ecology

-Geographic Distribution
+Geographic distribution

 This species is confined to the continental margins of the western Indian Ocean where it is found as far south as Natal and Madagascar.
 It also occurs on Aldabra Atoll and in the Red Sea and Persian Gulf, extending eastward to the coasts of Pakistan and western India.

-Fun Facts about The Name
+Taxonomy

-This species, Cerithium caeruleum, is primarily referred to as Cerithium caeruleum Sowerby, 1855 in literature, but it also has other not common former name.
-From the examination of the lectotype of Cerithium tuberculatum Lamarck, 1822, this two taxa are conspecific and that Lamarck's name has priority.
-However, Lamarck's taxon is a secondary homonym of Strombus tuberculatus Linne", 1758.
-Bruguière (1789:15) subsequently combined Linnets name, tuberculatus, with the genus Cerithium.
-The next available and valid name is Vertagus schroteri MCrch, 1852, of which the holotype is conspecific with Lamarck's Cerithium tuberculatum and which has the same type locality.
+The examination of the lectotype of Cerithium tuberculatum Lamarck, 1822 shows that it is conspecific with Cerithium caeruleum and that Lamarck's name has priority.
+However, Lamarck's taxon is a secondary homonym of Strombus tuberculatus Linne, 1758.
+Bruguière (1789:15) subsequently combined Linne's name, tuberculatus, with the genus Cerithium.
+The next available and valid name is Vertagus schroteri Mörch, 1852, of which the holotype is conspecific with Lamarck's Cerithium tuberculatum and which has the same type locality.
 The little-known name, schroteri, has never been applied to this species by subsequent authors.
 Cerithium caeruleum Sowerby, 1855 is the next available name and the one commonly used for this species.